 Usually found paired with type I in the body, type III collagen is mostly found in important reticular fibers, such as bone marrow, as well as in your intestines, blood vessels, and muscles.

 This type provides excellent benefits for those looking to improve skin's elasticity and appearance, promote gut healing, and protect bones & joints.

 Ideally, your body requires all three types of collagen to function optimally.

-When it comes down to it, as long as you choose a high quality collagen peptide, you should experience some benefits in your hair, nails, skin, joints, and bone health.
+When it comes down to it, as long as you choose a high-quality collagen peptide (like our Keto Collagen and Primal Collagen powders), and you are consistent in your routine, you will likely experience benefits in your hair, nails, skin, joints, and bone health.

 IT'S ABOUT YOU.
 IT'S ABOUT YOUR HEALTH.
 IT'S ABOUT RECONNECTING.